gchiu/Healthy-eating/diet-handout.md

 ## **Cooking** ##

 Canola oil, rice bran oil for high temperature cooking.
 Use olive oil only for low temperature cooking.
+GMO Canola only has a modified protein which is removed when the oil is produced so this not an issue.

 Avoid palm and coconut oils (and coconut milk) as these tropical oils are saturated fats.
 Safflower oil is high in Omega-6 so avoid.
+Same for sunflower, corn, cottonseed oils.
 Any fat that goes solid in the fridge or at room temperature should be avoided.
 High Omega-6 oil consumption together with a low fat diet can be lethal.

 ## **Supplements** ##